 5 from 1 vote

 • Balsamic vinaigrette & pesto: A tangy homemade balsamic dressing forms the base, while a spoonful of Dairy-Free Pesto adds an herbaceous boost and complements the fresh herbs.

-This Peach Burrata Salad with Tomatoes is as beautiful as it is delicious.
+This burrata peach salad is as beautiful as it is delicious.
 It’s perfect for backyard dinners, picnics, or any time you want a simple yet elegant dish that shines as bright as the sun.
-Pair it with crusty bread and a chilled glass of rosé, and you have the makings of a memorable summer party.
+If you love this combination, the Strawberry Burrata Salad is another stunning option for summer entertaining.
+Pair either with crusty bread and a chilled glass of rosé, and you have the makings of a memorable gathering.

+5 from 1 vote